DVM Student Programs

 Our DVM student programs are available in veterinary clinics and hospitals across Canada.

 Veterinary students are a vital part of VetStrategy’s continuing growth and success.
 You are our future associates, partners and ambassadors.
 As a VetStrategy student, our objective is to help you develop the technical and practical skills needed to become a successful practitioner.
-Our selected hospitals are open for students actively enrolled in DVM programs for either a student employment program (SEP) or an externship (EMS).
+Our selected hospitals are open for students actively enrolled in DVM programs for either a student employment program (SEP) or a rotation/externship (EMS).

 Free boarding is available at 11 hospitals in the following locations: